baharmon/baharmon.github.io/_pages/publications.md

 ## Papers

+Harmon, Brendan and Hye Yeon Nam (2025).
+“Cloud Garden: Neural Rendering and Point Cloud Modeling of Landscapes”.
+In: ACADIA 2025: Proceedings of the 45th Annual Conference of the Association for Computer Aided Design in Architecture.

 Brooks, Joseph, Carlos Roman, Harmon, Brendan, Annicia Streete, and Nicholas Serrano (2025b).
 “Visualizing Spatial Audio in Digital Landscapes”.
 In: Journal of Digital Landscape Architecture 10, pages 547–554.
 DOI: [10.14627/537754051](https://doi.org/10.14627/537754051).

 Streete, Annicia, Nicholas Serrano, and Brendan Harmon (2025).
 “Endangered African American Burial Grounds of the Lower Mississippi: Acts of Reparation and Preservation”.
 In: 2025 ACSA 113th Annual Meeting Paper and Project Proceedings.
 New Orleans, Louisiana, USA: Association of Collegiate Schools of Architecture.
 DOI: [10.35483/ACSA.AM.113.81](https://doi.org/10.35483/ACSA.AM.113.81)

 Harmon, Brendan and Hye Yeon Nam.
 2024.
 “3D Printing Heritage Trees”.
 In: Journal of Digital Landscape Architecture 9, pp. 605–613.
 DOI: [10.14627/537752055](https://doi.org/10.14627/537752055).